bgrana/wirecloud/docs/development/macdl_xml.md

 -   `version`: Current version of the mashable application component.
     It must define starting sequences of numbers separated by dots.
     Moreover, zeros can only be used alone (e.g. 0.1 is valid but 03.2 is not).
-Following a release number, you can have a pre-release tag.
+Following a release number, you can have:
-    A pre-release tag is a serie of letters: a (alpha), b (beta) or rc (release candidate); followed by digits.
+    - A pre-release tag `[a|b|rc]`: a series of letters: a (alpha), b (beta) or rc (release candidate); followed by digits.
 Pre-release tags make a version be considered older than the version they are appended to.
           So, revision 2.4 is newer than revision 2.4rc1, which in turn is newer than 2.4b1 or 2.4a1.
+    - A development tag `-dev`: indicates if the version of the component is in development by adding -dev at the end of the version.
+          Development versions are private to the users who upload it and are replaced if the same version is uploaded again.

-These tree fields (`vendor`, `name` and `version`) uniquely identify the mashable application component, therefore there can not be a repetition of such identifier in any collection of WireCloud components (including widgets, mashups, operators, ...).
+These three fields (`vendor`, `name` and `version`) uniquely identify the mashable application component, therefore there can not be a repetition of such identifier in any collection of WireCloud components (including widgets, mashups, operators, ...).